Skip to main content

 Here’s what to watch for:

-• Rising heating and cooling bills: Inefficient windows can cause your HVAC system to work harder.
+Rising heating and cooling bills Inefficient windows force your HVAC system to work harder, especially during Pittsburgh’s extreme winters and humid summers.

-• Condensation or fog between window panes: This often means the seal has failed, reducing insulating ability.
+Condensation or fog between panes Moisture between panes means the window’s seal has failed, reducing insulation and letting conditioned air escape.

-• Outdated or unattractive curb appeal: New windows can dramatically refresh your home’s exterior look.
+Outdated or unattractive curb appeal New windows can dramatically refresh your home’s appearance and increase resale value, especially in competitive Pittsburgh neighborhoods.

 How Do You Choose the Right Replacement Windows for Your Home?